Mamibot ProVac Plus2 robotic vacuum cleaner review

 However, the negatives outweigh.
 The biggest disappointment is the lack of a dock.
 You’ll always need to locate the unit and plug it in.
 You might find it hasn’t be recharged and so this delays your cleaning schedule.

-As the only control method is on the unit, there no remote.
-Unlike other devices, there’s no easy way to locate it or to change modes without having to find it first.
+As you can only control the Mamibot ProVac Plus2 using the controls on top, there’s no easy way to locate it or to change modes without having to find it first.

 Another big problem is having a top-loading dustbin.
 Firstly the available space is limited meaning the dustbin is smaller than it potentially could be.
 Secondly, it difficult to remove and empty.
 There’s also no indicator to alert you that it’s full.